Food Researchers in Edinburgh (FRIED)

 What does FRIED do?

-FRIED runs a lively seminar series in partnership with several University of Edinburgh subject groups (see pages on the left), and regular events within the University including capacity-building events on food research, writing retreats and informal group meetings.
+FRIED runs a lively seminar series in partnership with several University of Edinburgh subject groups (see below and pages on the left), and regular events within the University including capacity-building events on food research, writing retreats and informal group meetings.
+It now has a student network, Students of Food From Edinburgh or STUFFED which runs its own events (see page on the left for further information).

 |Date / Time||Details||Where|